facebookresearch/AnimatedDrawings/README.md

 Animated Drawings is released under the [MIT license](https://github.com/fairinternal/AnimatedDrawings/blob/main/LICENSE).

 ## Citation
  <i>The accompanying paper has been accepted to Transactions on Graphics and will be presented at SIGGRAPH 2023.
-Official citation will be added later, but for now you can access the paper on arxiv: [A Method for Animating Children's Drawings of The Human Figure](https://arxiv.org/abs/2303.12741) </i>
+Official citation will be added later, but for now you can access the paper here: [A Method for Animating Children's Drawings of The Human Figure](https://dl.acm.org/doi/10.1145/3592788) </i>

 If you find this repo helpful in your own work, please consider citing the accompanying paper: